 The best vintages of Domaine Tour Saint Michel are: 2016, 2015, 2012, 2010, 2009 and 2007.

-Domaine Tour Saint Michel produces three red Chateauneuf du Pape red wines and one Chateauneuf du Pape Blanc in a modern style.
+Domaine Tour Saint Michel produces 5 red Chateauneuf du Pape red wines and one Chateauneuf du Pape Blanc in a modern style.

 Domaine Tour Saint Michel Cuvee des Deux Soeurs is made from 80% Grenache, 15% Syrah 3% Mourvedre and 2% Cinsault.
 The wine is aged in a combination of vats, foudres and French, oak barrels for 12-14 months.
 The production is on average 2,500 cases.

 Domaine Tour Saint Michel Cuvee la Tour du Lion made its debut in 2003.
 The wine is produced from a blend of 75% Grenache, 20% Syrah, 3% Mourvedre and 2% Cinsault.
-The wine is aged in a combination of foudres, tanks and small French, oak barrels for 12-14 months.
+The terroir is rock and stone soils.
+The vines are planted in the Coste Froide, la Crousroute, Fargueiron, Farguerol and les Galimardes lieux-dits.
+The wine is aged in a combination of foudres, tanks and small used, French, oak barrels for 12-14 months.
 The production is on average 2,000 cases per year.

 Domaine Tour Saint Michel Cuvee Feminessance made its debut in 2007.
 The blend is usually 75% old vine Grenache and 25% Syrah.
 The Grenache is from vines that are at least 60 years of age.
-The wine is aged in a large percentage of new, French oak barrels and some used barrels for 12 months.
+The terroir is rocks and stones from the la Crousroute and les Serres vineyards.
+The wine is aged in an average of 50% new French oak barrels and 505 in used oak barrels for 12 months.
 The production is close to 650 cases per year.

 Domaine Tour Saint Michel Cuvee des Soeurs Blanc – From a blend of 50% Grenache Blanc and 50% Clairette, the wine is aged in a combination of barrels and stainless steel tanks for 6 months.
 About 400 cases are produced each year.